jacoknapp/PTBot/README.md

 6. Copy the generated API key and use it as the value for `PTERO_CLIENT_TOKEN` in your PTBot configuration.

 > **Note:** Keep your API key secret!
 Anyone with this key can control your servers via PTBot.

+### Using your own key (optional)
+- Run `/pt key value:<your-token>` to save your key securely on the bot host (encrypted-at-rest depends on filesystem; stored with 0600 permissions).
+From now on, your `/pt` commands will use your key.
+- Run `/pt key value:clear` to remove it and fall back to the bot's default key.
+ - For best security, set PTBOT_TOKENS_SECRET in the container environment.
+Alternatively, mount a 32-byte raw key file at /data/user_tokens.key.

 ## Contributing
 PRs welcome!
 If you have a fun idea (or just want to add more emojis), fork away. 🦄